-Regulatory staff with in-house expertise on Regulatory Flexibility Act compliance (13% over goal).
-Advocacy continued its aggressive RFA compliance outreach efforts in FY 2019, and agencies have also responded to presidential directives on regulatory review, including the new Executive Orders 13771 and 13777 signed by President Trump.
+Regulatory staff with in-house expertise on Regulatory Flexibility Act compliance (124% over goal).
+Advocacy continued its aggressive RFA compliance outreach efforts in FY 2020, providing in house RFA compliance training to 224 regulatory development and policy officials.

-Research and data publications (no variance).
-Advocacy met its FY 2019 goal of 20 research and data publications with the release of 20 such products, including updated revisions to its most popular periodic reports, an important new product on small firms by congressional district, additions to its Fact Sheet series, new contract research studies, and support for a new Census Bureau project to develop firm data on non-employers.
+Research and data publications (5% over goal).
+Advocacy exceeded its FY 2020 goal of 20 research and data publications with the release of 21 such products, including updated revisions to its most popular periodic reports, an important new product on small firms by congressional district, additions to its Fact Sheet series, new contract research studies, and support for a new Census Bureau project to develop firm data on non-employers.

-Outreach events by regional advocates (137% above goal).
-Advocacy's twelve regional advocates substantially exceeded their goal of participation in 360 qualifying outreach events during FY 2019, with 852 such events.
+Outreach events by regional advocates (53% above goal).
+Advocacy's twelve regional advocates substantially exceeded their goal of participation in 360 qualifying outreach events during FY 2020, with 552 such events.

-Presentations by Advocacy economists to academic, media, or policy audiences (83% over goal).
-Advocacy economists substantially exceeded their FY 2019 goal of making presentations to at least 12 academic, media, or policy audiences, with 22 such presentations.
+Presentations by Advocacy economists to academic, media, or policy audiences (no variance).
+Advocacy economists met their FY 2020 goal of making presentations to at least 12 academic, media, or policy audiences, with exactly 12 such presentations.
 Office of Advocacy Organization